Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 • Es posible que hayan encontrado un buen restaurante – It is possible that they’ve found a good restaurant.

-• Espero que el equipo de fútbol haya ganado el partido – I hope that the football team had won the match.
+• Espero que el equipo de fútbol haya ganado el partido – I hopethe football team (had) won the match.

 Take a look at these examples:

-• Deseo que para el próximo año ya hayamos vendido la casa – I wish that we’ve already sold the house by next year.
+• Deseo que para el próximo año ya hayamos vendido la casa – I hope we have sold the house by next year.

-• Llama a tu madre cuando hayas terminado la tarea – Call your mother when you’ve finished the homework.
+• Llama a tu madre cuando hayas terminado la tarea – Call your mother when you’ve finished your homework.

 There are a couple of easy rules that you can memorize to help you identify when you need to use the subjunctive.